United States Edition

 Some varieties may need to be supported with a cane as the fruit develops.

 A full sun position will ensure your plant thrives and remember to water moderately.
 Keep in mind when planting that Anaheim is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-Use USDA Hardiness Zone 5 - 12 as your guideline for the appropriate climate for this plant.
-Ensure your soil is loamy and has a ph of between 7.0 and 8.5 as Chili pepper is a neutral soil to weakly alkaline soil loving plant.
+Ensure your soil is loamy and sandy and has a ph of between 7.0 and 8.5 as Chili pepper is a neutral soil to weakly alkaline soil loving plant.

 Growing Anaheim from seed